 Your monthly income

-While there is not a minimum income requirement per se, there are strict legal requirements in France that your financial liabilities—including any other mortgages, rental expenses, or other loans you have—must not total more than 33% of your net household income.
+While there is not a minimum income requirement per se, there are strict legal requirements in France that your financial liabilities—including any other mortgages, rental expenses, or other loans you have—must not total more than 35% of your household income before tax.
 This debt-to-income ratio is also accounted for in Euros, so you need to account for exchange rates too, which may or may not work in your favour.

 Your financial situation